todvora/eet-client/README.md

 ## Installation

+### Maven
 If you want to use this library as a dependency in your Maven based project, follow instructions provided on [jitpack.io](https://jitpack.io/#todvora/eet-client).
 There is currently no maven central release.

+### Manually
+Download latest release ```eet-client-X.Y.jar``` from [Github Releases](https://github.com/todvora/eet-client/releases).
+Add it to your classpath, together with all dependencies included in ```eet-client-X.Y-dependencies.zip``` archive, located also in [Github Releases](https://github.com/todvora/eet-client/releases).
+(Dependencies should be extracted from the zip archive first and then added to classpath).

+Dependencies archive is generated automatically with every release and contains all dependencies required by eet-client.

 ## Java version
 Since EET client has to deal with lots of encryption and security, up-to-date version of Java should be used.